vpaeder/pymcp2221/examples/README.md

 # pymcp2221 - examples
-This is the examples meant to illustrate the functionalities of [pymcp2221](https://github.com/vpaeder/pymcp2221):
+This is the examples meant to illustrate the functionalities of [pymcp2221](https://github.com/vpaeder/pymcp2221).
+There are detailled explanations within each file as to what they actually do.
+Here is a short summary of their scope:
 - [find_device.py](find_device.py) : this shows how to discover connected devices
 - [gpio.py](gpio.py) : demonstrates how to connect with a device and do some basic operations with GPIO pins